The first Apple AirTag accessories are here, and the prices range from $13 to $449 (really)

 Moment, which makes and sells photo and video accessories for Apple products, including lens attachments, will have an enclosure accessory that allows you to mount your AirTag.
 "Made from a rugged aramid fiber shell and backed with a super strong adhesive, you can stick an AirTag to any flat surface," Moment says.
 It won't be available till July but you can preorder it.

-Moment also has to toher mounts: The Curved Surface Mount for AirTags ($15) that's made out of flexible silicone (rubber) and can adhere to surfaces that aren't totally flat and the Stretch Fabric Mount for AirTags ($15) that's designed to stick to fabrics (the inside of a bag) and other flat surfaces.
+Moment also has to other mounts: The Curved Surface Mount for AirTags ($15) that's made out of flexible silicone (rubber) and can adhere to surfaces that aren't totally flat; and the Stretch Fabric Mount for AirTags ($15) that's designed to stick to fabrics, such as the inside of a bag, and other flat surfaces.
 Both of those mounts also ship in July.

-If you don't want to spend $15-$20 for a mount, these Gorilla Mounting Tape Squares are cheaper option at $5 and can be cut to size for the AirTags.
-The AirTag has an IPX67 water-resistance rating, which means it can be full submersed in up to 1m of water for 30 minutes and is dustproof.
+If you don't want to spend $15-$20 for a mount, these Gorilla Mounting Tape Squares are a cheaper option at $5 and can be cut to size for the AirTags.
+The AirTag has an IPX67 water-resistance rating, which means it can be fully submersed in up to 1 meter of water for 30 minutes and is dust-proof.
 So it can withstand some punishment without a cover.
 After all, it doesn't have a screen.